-The financial year 2022/23 will be important in terms of achieving further significant orders for the Dreadnought and JBIII programmes.
-Furthermore, later in the year there will be bidding activity to contract with MoD for MUFC as well as other European submarine programmes.
+The financial year 2023/24 will be important in terms of achieving further significant orders for the Dreadnought, JBIII and Type 26 programmes.

-Work on the Maritime Systems Support Partner contract is likely to remain in line with what we have seen during 2021/22, with the customer having a similar budget available to them in 2022/23.
+Work on the Maritime Systems Support Partner contract is likely to remain in line with what we have seen during 2022/23, there is a small increase in customers budget available to them in 2023/24 as we enter the final year of the contract ending in May 24.
 The Equipment Management business will seek to deepen customer relationships further in to maximise spares and tasks in the remaining years of the contracts, having secured further contract extensions.
-Future bidding activity via Systems and Equipment looks to enhance the orderbook through providing overseas support to customers beyond the Royal Navy.
+Future bidding activity will be significant as we see a number of contracts come to an end towards the end of 2023/24 and will be replaced by Framework contracts and a number of bespoke contracts which Babcock will be looking to secure.

-The Company successfully submitted a tender for the Skynet programme.
+The Skynet contract was awarded in March 2023.
 A contract designed to provide UK MOD satellite operations management and through life support.
-Worth £400m, this contract again, ventures into a new market further embedding the Babcock brand as the MoD partner of choice for communication services.
+Worth potentially £400m of revenue over 6 years, this contract ventures into a new market further embedding the Babcock brand as the MoD partner of choice for communication services.
+2023/24 will see the Company progress through the Mobilisation stage, conducting varying reviews to prove concept and design, with a Key Operational Service Key Event due to take place in March 2024.

-2022/23 will see further exploration into the Defence Digital domain and Land Environment Tactical Communication & Information Systems (LE TacCIS), building on the recent success with Morpheus LSC.
+2023/24 will see further exploration into the Defence Digital domain and Land Environment Tactical Communication & Information Systems (LE TacCIS), building on the recent success with Morpheus LSC.
 Our curiosity will also drive advancement into the Autonomy and Space arenas as we pursue opportunities to broaden our business, showcasing Babcock as a global defence and security partner of choice.